Penn State Shenango

-Penn State Shenango is a commonwealth campus of the Pennsylvania State University located in Sharon, Pennsylvania.
+Penn State Shenango is a commonwealth campus of the Pennsylvania State University that is located in Sharon, Pennsylvania.
 Penn State Shenango is the only urban campus in the Penn State system, although some parts of Penn State Altoona that are located in the heart of Altoona's downtown are urban in nature.
+In May 2025, the Board of Trustees of Pennsylvania State University announced the closure of seven of its twenty regional Commonwealth campuses after the Spring 2027 semester, including Penn State Shenango.

 History

-In 1963 a group of local citizens formed the Shenango Valley Citizens College Procurement Committee with the purpose of expanding the higher education opportunities in the area.
+In 1963, a group of local citizens formed the Shenango Valley Citizens College Procurement Committee with the purpose of expanding the higher education opportunities in the area.
 After a series of meetings with the Penn State Board of Trustees, a plan was developed in 1964 for creating a new Penn State campus in Sharon that would allow students to start their college career locally and transfer to the flagship campus in University Park.
 The State Board of Education approved this proposal, and the first students were admitted to the Penn State Shenango Valley campus in 1965.

 Initially, classes were held in Kennedy Catholic High School as funds were raised for the construction of a permanent campus.
 After briefly considering building a campus from scratch in Hickory Township (now Hermitage), the directors instead chose to base the campus around existing buildings in downtown Sharon.
-The first buildings to be purchased for the campus were Sharon Hall and Lecture Hall, which were purchased from the Sharon Central School District.
-As programs and enrollment grew, new buildings were constructed or purchased adjoining Sharon and Lecture Halls during the 1970s and 1980s.
-In the late 1980s the "Valley" was dropped from the official name of the campus.
+The first buildings obtained for the campus were Sharon Hall and Lecture Hall, which were purchased from the Sharon Central School District.

+As programs and enrollment grew, new buildings were purchased or erected adjacent to the Sharon and Lecture halls during the 1970s and 1980s.
+The word "Valley" was the subsequently dropped from the official name of the campus.

 At the start of the 2006–2007 academic year, a $9.4 million renovation of campus was completed.
 The renovation updated Sharon and Lecture Halls linking them with an enclosed glass atrium.
 The renovations also transformed the former gymnasium space in Sharon Hall into the Great Hall including new food service, fitness, and student activities spaces.

 Currently the campus is entering a capital campaign to raise funds for modernizing the Auditorium Building with an eye to adding increased accessibility, new restroom facilities, and updating the space for multiple uses.
 Construction on the first phase of this project was completed in 2009.
 Chadderton Laboratory was completely renovated in 2013 to house the newly formed Occupational Therapy Assistant program and contains office, laboratory, and classroom space for this program.